commonknowledge/join/readme.md

 #### To use join form 'in-place' in a WordPress site

 - Start an instance of WordPress by running `docker compose up` in the root directory of this project.
+This will launch an instance of WordPress on <http://localhost:8080>.

 - Open <http://localhost:8080/wp-admin/plugins.php> and enable the 'Join' plugin.